Asaroth/swift-evolution/NNNN-deprecate-the-default-keyword.md

 ## Introduction

-Deprecate the 'default' keyword, and replace it in switch statements with the 'else' keyword.
+Deprecate the `default` keyword, and replace it in switch statements with the 'else' keyword.

 Swift-evolution thread: [link to the discussion thread for that proposal](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160222/011237.html)